lumberjackchef/silk/README.md

 # Coming Soon™
 ```

+### About Components

+Components in Silk can be local within the core project repo, but they can also be imported from other projects.
+In addition, a project itself can also be imported as a component within another project.

 ### Contributing

 Keep it simple.
 Keep it minimal.
 Don't put every single feature just because you can.